This post is all about the best SubmitHub alternatives for marketing your music.

 Whether you’re an indie artist with no budget or a big record label, PlaylistSupply is a powerful tool that can take any playlist promotion to the next level.
 There are more than 4 billion user-curated playlists on Spotify and only a minority use platforms like SubmitHub to accept tracks.
 The rest of them are reachable only through e-mail or social media.
 Thanks to its automated tool, Playlist Supply provides you with all the means to reach those playlists in just seconds and saves you tons of time.

 MusoSoup – Best for Curators

 MusoSoup is another good alternative to SubmitHub as it helps artists more effectively market their music while ensuring the sustainability of curators at the same time.
-Similar to SubmitHub, MusoSoup connects artists with different media outlets such as blogs, radios, Spotify playlists, and Youtube channels.
+Similar to SubmitHub, MusoSoup connects artists with different media outlets such as blogs, radio, Spotify playlists, and Youtube channels.